What Is Peritoneal Mesothelioma?

 Peritoneal Mesothelioma Prognosis

 Location, stage, cell type, patient age, and overall health all contribute to a patient’s prognosis.
-Due to the treatment options available, peritoneal mesothelioma tends to carry a better prognosis than other forms of the cancer (pleural or pericardial).
+Due to the treatment options available, peritoneal mesothelioma tends to carry a better prognosis than other forms of this type of cancer (pleural or pericardial).
 Advances in treatment have shown increased life expectancy among patients with peritoneal mesothelioma.

-Mesothelioma is typically treated with a multimodal plan including surgery and chemotherapy.
-Clinical trials, emerging treatments, and immunotherapy are also being used more commonly to treat mesothelioma.
+For most patients, cancer is treated with a multimodal plan including surgery and chemotherapy.
+Clinical trials, emerging treatments, and immunotherapy are also being used more commonly to treat the disease.

 Surgery and Chemotherapy for Peritoneal Mesothelioma